shabie/shabie.github.io/_posts/2025-08-01-let-the-kaleidoscope-turn.markdown

 #### Boolean Flags

 Add broad flags for common filter categories: `is_first_time_offender`, `received_lenient_sentence`, `involved_financial_crime`.
 These aren't perfect classifications but help narrow search space quickly.
-The "more" orthogonal they are to each other, the better.
+The more "orthogonal" they are to each other, the better.

 The system constructs SQL queries combining all approaches: